Tamburasca/HarpsichordTuning/README.md

 splits it into smaller, overlapping slices, and applies the Fourier transform to each.
 This practice is known as short time Fourier transform, i.e. STFT.
 The slices overlap by multiples of 1024 samples.
-They have sizes of
-$$L = 2^N$$ samples, where N=15 or 16, resulting in sampling
-periods = 0.74 or 1.49 s for each slice.
+They have sizes of L = 2<sup>N</sup> samples, where N=15 or 16, resulting in sampling periods of 0.74 or 1.49 s each slice.
 The sampling frequency is f<sub>s</sub> = 44,100 s<sup>-1</sup>

-Each slice is apodized utilizing Gaussian windowing, where L = 7 &sigma;, resulting in a FWHM (@-6dB) = 2.62 bins and a full width of the main lobe of 10.46 bins.
-This translates to 3.53 or 1.76 Hz and 14.1 or 7.1 Hz for N = 15 and 16, respectively.
+Each slice is apodized utilizing Gaussian windowing, where L = 7&sigma;, resulting in a FWHM (@-6dB) = 2.62 bins and a full width of the main lobe of
+10.46 bins.
+This translates to 3.53 or 1.76 Hz and 14.1 or 7.1 Hz for N = 15 and
+16, respectively.
 The highest side lobe is -71 dB.
-Worth mentioning, the Gaussian L = 7 &sigma; is similar to a Blackman-Harris-Nuttall window.
+Worth mentioning, the Gaussian L = 7&sigma; is similar to a Blackman-Harris-Nuttall window.

 Subsequently, in the
 frequency domain, Butterworth high-pass filtering is applied to suppress noise